xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 ### Int

 With computer science we can continue our journey and think of items as power of 2s.
-That being said, an int consists of 4 bytes or
+That being said, an int consists of 4 bytes or 32 bits.
+You can probably make the connection of "32-bit machines".
+The int data type can store whole number from -2147483648 to 2147483647.
+The int data type will most likely be the preferred data type when we create variables with whol en numbers during this course.

+### Long

+The long datat type can store whole numbers -9223372036854775808 to 9223372036854775807.
+This is used when we have values that int can't store.
+We can also make a connection here to "64-but machines".
+That beings said, a long consists of 8 bytes or 64 bits.